The mother of murder victim Liana White has pleaded guilty to assault charges.

 PROBATION FOR KELLY

-Justice Robert Weseloh gave Kelly a 2-year conditional sentence, meaning if she stays out of trouble for 24-months she won’t have a criminal conviction.
+Justice Robert Weseloh gave Kelly a 2-year conditional sentence, meaning if she keeps her nose clean for 24-months she won’t have a criminal record.

 Kelly could not be reached for comment.